 Think about Scalability – Lay Down the Groundwork

-As you embark on this quest to find clients, remember that like any successful expedition, it all starts with meticulous planning and laying down the groundwork.
+As you embark on this quest to find clients, remember that like any successful marketing and sales expedition, it all starts with meticulous planning and laying down the groundwork.

 You wouldn’t set sail on choppy waters without a compass, a map, and a solid vessel, would you?